syahrulx/personalinfojsp/README.md

 - JSP (JavaServer Pages)
 - HTML/CSS
 - JavaScript
-- NetBeans IDE

 ## How to run

 1. Open the project in NetBeans
-2. Make sure you have a Java EE server configured (like Apache Tomcat)
+2. Make sure you have a Java EE server configured
 3. Right-click the project and select "Run"
 4. Your browser should open to the form page